hrotkogabor/manjaro-btrfs/README.md

 With btrfs filesystem, we can set up a system with snapshots.
 With snapper and grub, we can rollback to a previous state, if anything goes wrong after a package install, or system update or anything else.

-The main goal is to get a system up and running on btrfs and snapper to make the easy rollback possible additional benefit to get my favorite default software installed :)
+The main goal is to get a system up and running on btrfs and snapper to make the easy rollback possible.
+Additional benefit is to get my favorite default software installed :)

 You can find the video from Nick (unicks.eu) below which inspired me to write these scripts. https://www.youtube.com/watch?v=-fT92-jGniI